November 4, 2025, Statewide Special Election

 Election Overview

 On August 21, 2025, Governor Gavin Newsom signed Senate Bill 280, which called a special statewide election to be held on November 4, 2025.
-Voters were asked to decide whether or not to pass Proposition 50, an amendment to the state constitution that temporarliy changes Congressional district lines.
+Voters were asked to decide whether or not to pass Proposition 50, an amendment to the state constitution that would make temporary changes to Congressional district lines.

-There were also two local elections taking place on November 4, 2025:
+There were also two local elections that took place on November 4, 2025:

-- Voters in the Timber Cove County Water District were deciding who to elect to three District Director seats.
+- Voters in the Timber Cove County Water District decided who to elect to three District Director seats.

-- Voters in the Petaluma Joint Union High School District were deciding whether or not to approve a parcel tax (Measure I).
+- Voters in the Petaluma Joint Union High School District decided whether or not to approve a parcel tax (Measure I).

 State Election